360$^\circ$ High-Resolution Depth Estimation via Uncertainty-aware Structural Knowledge Transfer: Experiments

-\textbf{Uncertainty estimation.} In the first row of Tab.~\ref{table:ablation-share}, we first omit uncertainty estimation in the ODI SR task, and share the parameters of CIIF between feature up-sampling processes in the ODI SR task and HR depth estimation task.
+\textbf{Uncertainty estimation.} In the first row of Tab.~\ref{table:ablation-share}, we first omit uncertainty estimation in the ODI SR task and share the parameters of CIIF between feature up-sampling processes in the ODI SR task and HR depth estimation task.
 Removing uncertainty estimation leads to 2.8\% MAE and 7.2\% Abs Rel reduction.
-Directly transferring knowledge between the ODI SR task and HR depth estimation task obtains sub-optimal performance, because the redundant textural details in the ODI SR task might interfere with the feature up-sampling process in the HR depth estimation task.
-Therefore, it is essential to employ uncertainty estimation to specially concentrate on the structural knowledge.
+Directly transferring knowledge between the ODI SR task and the HR depth estimation task obtains sub-optimal performance, because the redundant textural details in the ODI SR task might interfere with the HR depth estimation task.

 \textbf{Sharing strategy of CIIF.} To verify the effectiveness of our proposed sharing strategy, we additionally experiment on other combinations in Tab.~\ref{table:ablation-share}.
-Specifically, in the first row, we choose to share the parameters of CIIF between feature up-sampling processes in the RGB part of the ODI SR task, and the HR depth estimation task.
-This has the same effect of omitting the uncertainty estimation.
-Moreover, we study the influence of sharing the parameters among the feature up-sampling processes in the RGB part of ODI SR task, the uncertainty part of ODI SR task, and the HR depth estimation task.
+Specifically, in the second row, we choose to share the parameters of CIIF between feature up-sampling processes in the RGB part of the ODI SR task, and the HR depth estimation task.
+Moreover, we study the influence of sharing the parameters among the feature up-sampling processes in the RGB part of the ODI SR task, the uncertainty part of the ODI SR task, and the HR depth estimation task.
 However, we find that Abs Rel degrades 6.0\% compared with sharing between the uncertainty part and HR depth estimation task.
-It also proves that textural details of directly transferring knowledge from features in the RGB part of ODI SR task can cause negative effects to the structural knowledge learning of the HR depth estimation task.
+It also proves that textural details of directly transferring knowledge from features in the RGB part of the ODI SR task can cause negative effects on the structural knowledge learning of the HR depth estimation task.

 \textbf{Components of CIIF.} We replace CIIF with Bicubic interpolation followed by a convolution layer, which is commonly used in ~\cite{Jiang2021UniFuseUF, li2022omnifusion}.
-In Tab.~\ref{table:ablation-interpolation}, we find that CIIF implicitly learns structural knowledge via predicting interpolation weights and gains 2.5\% in Abs Rel.
-We ascribe it as learning correlation among adjacent pixels is more effective for structural knowledge learning and transferring between different modals with geometric similarites.
+In Tab.~\ref{table:ablation-interpolation}, we find that CIIF gains 2.5\% in Abs Rel.
+We ascribe it as learning correlation among adjacent pixels is more effective for structural knowledge learning and transferring between different modals.